theotherzach/growing-developers-website/_content/index.markdown

 episode, we expose some of the myths surrounding educating yourself and share techniques for amping your growth.

+Tweet your insights to [@growdevelopers](http://twitter.com/growdevelopers) and you may be referenced in the show!

 ## Latest Show: [Surviving a Bad Project](/surviving-a-bad-project) &mdash; March 13, 2013

 We've all been there.
 We've been asked to do the impossible, work with the